 Antelope Canyon Facts

-- The truly amazing Antelope Canyon represents yet another visually stunning geological formation in the United States southwestern region.
+- The truly amazing Antelope Canyon represents yet another visually stunning geological formation in its part of the world.

-- Located within the Leechee Chapter of the Navajo Nation in Arizona, it actually comprises two sections:
+- Furthermore, located within the Leechee Chapter of the Navajo Nation in Arizona, it actually comprises two sections.

-This occurred over the course of thousands of years primarily by the flash floods the region is prone to during the monsoon season.
+This occurred over the course of thousands of years primarily due to the flash floods the region remains prone to during the monsoon season.

-A secondary erosive effect was that of desert winds funneling through the slot canyon throughout the years.
-Such events still occur – the one on October 30, 2006, lasted for 36 hours.
+Also, a secondary erosive effect was that of desert winds funneling through the slot canyon throughout the years, with powerful force.Source: https://bit.ly/2KhM2bO Photographer: Alex Proimos CC License: https://bit.ly/1ryPA8o

-Flash floods continue to pose a serious danger to the Antelope Canyon, even though safety measures are in practice.
+Flash floods also continue to pose a serious danger to the Antelope Canyon, even though safety measures exist.
 The United States National Weather Service has a warning siren in place at the point where tours enter the canyons.